Bifurcations of heteroclinic contours in two-parameter planar systems: Overview and explicit examples: Discussion

 \begin{theorem} Consider a vector field containing two saddles and a homoclinic connection as described above.
 Then there exists a sequence \((\beta_n)_{n\in\mathbb{N}}\) with \(\beta_n>0\) for all \(n \in \mathbb{N}\) and \(\beta_n\to0\) such that for every \(n\in \mathbb{N}\), the vector field corresponding to the parameter values \(\beta_n\) contains a heteroclinic connection making more turns around the inner saddle then the previous one. \end{theorem}

 \begin{proof} The vector field for \(\beta=0\) contains a homoclinic connection at \(M\) and \(L\) lies on the inside of this connection.
-The solutions leaving \(L\) have the homoclinic connection as its limit set.
-On this connection we define a cross-section \(\Sigma\) on which we define a coordinate \(x\) directed inwards (see Fig. \ref{fig:loopdetails}).
-Suppose that the homoclinic connection (that is, the solution leaving and approaching \(M\)) and its cross-section intersect at \(x=0\) and that the solution leaving the saddle \(L\) reaches the cross-section at \(x_1>0\).
+The orbit leaving \(L\) has the homoclinic connection as its limit set.
+On this connection we consider a cross-section \(\Sigma\) on which we define a coordinate \(x\) directed inwards (see Fig. \ref{fig:loopdetails}).
+Suppose that the homoclinic connection (that is, the orbit leaving and approaching \(M\)) and its cross-section intersect at \(x=0\) and that the solution leaving the saddle \(L\) reaches the cross-section at \(x_1(0)>0\).